 Step 2 – Getting Started

 My goal with this image is to increase the exposure in the ambient light surrounding the firework.
 I also want to see if I can bring out more of those colors in the blast, without losing its richness and vibrance.
 I’d also like to try my best to decrease the brightness of that hot spot so it’s not quite as much of a focal point.
 I know I won’t be able to completely remove it, but I think I can bring it down quite a bit.
-Because I shot the image in RAW I know I have a dynamic range to work with, then if I had shot it in JPG.
+Because I shot the image in RAW I know I have more dynamic range to work with than if I had shot it in JPG.

 I know that Lightroom’s “Auto” settings will never get a fireworks photo right, but I still always start a photo with the Auto button, just to get Lightroom’s take.
 Software AI and camera AI get better all the time, so don’t ever feel like you’re doing it wrong if you let them do part of the work sometimes.
 Once I click the auto button, I start at the top and begin moving the sliders to my liking.
 So let’s get started.